 - There’s water and we have a canoe.

-- Last night the WSET 13 meteorologist said the forecast for today would be “clear skies during the day with a slight chance of a late afternoon storm.”
-We’d be out of the water and eating MoonPies and drinking bottled Coca Colas from Old Well Grocery long before late afternoon.
+- Last night, the WSET 13 meteorologist said the forecast for today would be “clear skies during the day with a slight chance of a late afternoon storm.

 “Hopefully just a sprinkle,” my dad said.

-And that’s how it started — a refreshing sprinkle.
+And that’s how it started.
+A refreshing sprinkle.

 Paddles in hand, we continued to glide along the river’s gentle current.